oslabs-beta/Sylph/README.md

 Feel free to create a branch and make a pull request if you would like to suggest any improvements!

+## Known Issues

+- Reloading a project without restarting Sylph will *NOT* update the preview window.

 <h2 href="#Contributors">Contributors</h2>

 Sylph is an open-source product developed through OSLabs.
 This project is maintained by the below group of dedicated engineers, but we openly welcome, encourage and appreciate any and all contributions.